RedLeader962/RedLeader962.github.io/_posts/2019-11-01-distill-a-reflexion-on-design-and-implementation.md

 </figure>

-They also did the same experiment with DDPG and got similar results.
+They also did the same experiment with DDPG and got similar results and this is what they found:
-They found that

 <blockquote class="blockquote text-justify">
     <i class="fas fa-quote-left fa-1x fa-pull-left"></i>
     <b>... implementation differences which are often not reflected in
     publications can have dramatic impacts on performance</b> ...
-This (result) demonstrates the necessity that implementation details be enumerated, codebases packaged with publications ...
+This [result] demonstrates the necessity that implementation details be enumerated, codebases packaged with publications ...
     <footer class="blockquote-footer text-right"> <cite title="Source Title">Henderson et al.</cite></footer>
 </blockquote>

-This does not answer my question about “Which implementation detail are impactful or critical?” but it certainly tells me **that some implementation details are impactful or critical** and this is an aspect that deserves a lot more attention.
+This does not answer my question about “Which implementation details are impactful or critical?” however <span style="font-weight: bold;">it certainly tells me that SOME implementation details ARE impactful or critical</span> and this is an aspect that deserves a lot more attention.

 <div id="subsec-regarding-the-setting"></div>

+#### Regarding the setting:
-**Regarding the setting:** In another experiment, they examine the impact an environment choice could have on policy gradient family algorithm performances.
+ In another experiment, they examined the impact an environment choice could have on policy gradient family algorithm performances.
 They made a comparison using 4 different environments with 4 different algorithms. <d-footnote>Environment: Hopper, HalfCheetah, Swimmer and Walker are continuous control task from OpenAI MuJoCo Gym Algorithm: TRPO, PPO, DDPG and ACKTR (Note: DDPG and ACKTR are Actor-Critic class algorithm)</d-footnote>